BA in Theater Arts

 Theaters and Productions

-The FDU Theater Program produces seven productions each year — including two musicals.
-Four of these productions take place in the 350-seat Dreyfuss Theater, all directed and designed by professionals in their area.
+The FDU Theater Program produces 5-6 productions each year including a wide range of musicals and plays.
+At least three of these productions take place in the more than 300-seat Dreyfuss Theater, all directed and designed by professionals in their area.

 In the Barn Theater, we produce contemporary plays in a vibrant black box theater setting that invites experimentation.
 Our mission is to give our student actors and crew an opportunity to work with professional playwrights, originate roles, and develop new work, adding their voices to the artistic dialogue.

 The Barn is also the home of our student-run theater organization, Fairleigh Dramatics, which produces plays and musicals acted, directed, designed, produced, and often written by FDU theater students.